Exponentially Stable Adaptive Observation for Systems Parameterized by Unknown Physical Parameters: Main Result

-In accordance with equation \eqref{eq13}, in order to achieve the goal \eqref{eq7} it is necessary to ensure exponential convergence of the parametric errors ${\tilde \Theta _{AB}}\left( t \right)$ and $\tilde L\left( t \right)$.
-Towards this end, first of all, the PEBO procedure is applied to equation \eqref{eq5} to obtain a set of regression equations with respect to unknown parameters ${\psi _{ab}}\left( \theta \right)$.
+In case Hypotheses \eqref{eq11}-\eqref{eq13} hold, the main result of this study is a set of techniques to: ({\it i}) compute the function ${\cal Y}\left( t \right)$, which is then used to ({\it ii}) obtain regression equations with respect to ${\Theta _{AB}}\left( \theta \right)$ and $L\left( \theta \right)$ that are the basis to ({\it iii}) derive identification laws, in their turn, ensuring that the goal \eqref{eq7} is met.
+Towards this end, first of all, the parametrization from PEBO procedure is applied to obtain a set of regression equations with respect to unknown parameters ${\psi _{ab}}\left( \theta \right)$.

 \begin{lemma} The unknown parameters ${\psi _{ab}}\left( \theta \right)$ satisfy the following linear regression model:

 where